WebAssembly/spec/md-proto/WebAssembly.md

    start offset is initialized according to the elements of the table element initializers array, which specify an indexed element in their selected index space.

-**Trap:** Incompatible Import, if a table import's maximum length is less than the size of the imported table.

 **Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of any of the tables.